-In this section, we provide a comprehensive comparison (refer \autoref{tbl:flex_results}) of our proposed dual encoder \textsc{SupconDE} and unified XMC framework \textsc{UniDEC} with two ends of extreme classification spectrum (refer \autoref{fig:model}): (i) \textsc{Renee}, which is initialized with pre-trained \textsc{Ngame}($\Phi$), does joint end-to-end training of classifiers by backpropagating the gradient calculated over the entire label space instead of approximating the loss over a hard-negative label shortlist and, (ii) \textsc{DEXML} which advocates the efficacy of DE by proposing a novel loss function \textit{decoupled softmax} and compute the contrastive gradient over the entire label space instead of the labels in a mini-batch.
-Therefore, they can be considered as the upper bound of empirical performance of OvA and DE methods, respectively, on XMC tasks.
-However, what remains common across both these extreme ends of XMC is the need to compute loss over the entire label space for superior empirical performance.

-\autoref{tbl:flex_results} shows that similar, and perhaps better, performance is possible by computing the proposed \textit{PSL} loss over a label shortlist.
-Notably, our proposed \textsc{UniDEC} strikes a sweet spot in this trade-off.
+In this section, we provide a comprehensive comparison (refer \autoref{tbl:flex_results}) of our proposed \textsc{DePSL} and \textsc{UniDEC} with two extreme ends of XMC spectrum (refer \autoref{fig:model}): (i) \textsc{Renee}, which is initialized with pre-trained \textsc{Ngame} encoder, trains OvA classifiers with the BCE loss and, (ii) \textsc{DEXML} which achieves SOTA performance by training a DE using their proposed loss function \textit{decoupled softmax}.
+Note that, these approaches do not pose a fair comparison with our proposed approaches as both \textsc{Renee} and \textsc{Dexml} \underline{do not use a label shortlist} and backpropagate over the entire label space, requiring an order of magnitude higher GPU VRAM to run an iteration on LF-AmazonTitles-1.3M.
+Therefore, for the same encoder, they can be considered as the upper bound of empirical performance of CLF (OvA) and DE methods respectively. \autoref{tbl:flex_results} shows that similar, and perhaps better, performance is possible by using our proposed \textsc{UniDEC} and leveraging the proposed \textit{PSL} reduction of multi-class losses over a label shortlist.

-\textbf{\textsc{UniDEC} vs \textsc{Renee} :} \textsc{Renee} claims that end-to-end classifier training over entire label space can achieve significantly better performance over methods which utilize hard-negative label shortlists and goes on to provide a scalable mechanism to achieve the same.
-However, we observe that \textsc{UniDEC} delivers matching performance over P@K and PSP@K metrics by utilizing shortlist that is $86\times - 212\times$ smaller than label space.
-Additionally, it achieves this feat by consuming significantly lower compute (1 x A6000 vs 4 x V100).
-On LF-AmazonTitles-1.3M however, we observe a trade-off in P@K and PSP@K between the two methods.
-These observations imply that while BCE loss reaches it's empirical limits by scaling over entire label space, we can re-establish the efficacy of using a hard-negative label shortlist by leveraging a multi-class loss as proposed in this work.
+\paragraph{\textbf{Comparison with \textsc{Renee} :}} We observe that \textsc{UniDEC} delivers matching performance over P@K and PSP@K metrics on long-text datasets and significantly outperforms \textsc{Renee} on LF-AmazonTitles-1.3M.
+In fact, our proposed DE method outperforms \textsc{Renee} on LF-Wikipedia-500K without even employing classifiers.
+We posit that \textsc{UniDEC} is therefore more effective for skewed datasets, with higher avg. points per label and more tail labels.
+Furthermore, these observations imply while \textsc{Renee} helps BCE loss reach it's empirical limits by scaling over the entire label space, with the \textsc{UniDEC} framework, we can match this limit with a shortlist that is $86-212\times$ smaller than the label space, thereby consuming significantly lower compute (1 $\times$ A6000 vs 8 $\times$ V100).